 Fragmentation pressure on the Gondwana Rainforests of Australia

+The Gondwana Rainforest reserves contain the largest and most significant remaining areas of subtropical rainforest in the world.
 The most significant threats from fragmentation are limited to the smaller, more isolated reserves, primarily in the New South Wales section of the property.
+The existing extent of the Gondwana Rainforests is sufficient to maintain viable populations of most of the significant species found within the property.

 For Queensland sections of the serial property this threat is considered as low.